About the Program

 While it is not required, strong candidates will have an Associate's degree or be certified or licensed healthcare professionals.
 Examples of these professions include Occupational Therapy Assistant, Physical Therapy Assistant, Radiology Technician, Respiratory Care Technician, Cardiovascular Technologist, Surgical Technician, Dental Hygienist, Medical Laboratory Technologist, Radiation Therapy Technologist.

-Students who have completed a minimum of 60 semester hours and all general education requirements are eligible to apply to the Bachelor of Science in Healthcare Studies Program.
+Students who have completed a minimum of 72 semester hours and all general education requirements are eligible for the Bachelor of Science in Healthcare Studies Program.

 Healthcare Studies courses are conducted online and require participation in on-campus sessions once a semester (August, January, May).
 On-campus sessions are generally 2-3 days long and provide valuable face-to-face time with your faculty and classmates.